 HRESULT Error: It is a quite common error, which occurs while using Export to Excel.
 It could happen due to many reasons.
 One of the most common reasons is setting invalid Cell Type.
 So make sure that the datatype of a field and Cell Type are compatible.

 Read more "How To" blogs from ArcherPoint for practical advice on using Microsoft Dynamics NAV.
-Check out our collection of NAV Development Blogs, visit our resource center, and be sure to subscribe to our newsletters.
+Check out our collection of NAV Development Blogs.